MerosCrypto/Meros/README.md

 ### Ember Whitepaper: Being  Written

 #### Current State
-Ember is not yet usable by the mass populace, and doesn't currently have a public test net.
-That said, Ember is handling transactions, and we could setup a test network.
-We have yet to due to the amount of change that's happening every day.
+Ember is still under development, and doesn't currently have a public testnet.
+That said, Ember is handling transactions, and we are working on setting up a Developer Testnet.
+We aim to have one within a week or two.

 #### Compiling